-Join us at the Durham Arts Council on Saturday, April 1 from 10 a.m. - 1 p.m. for the Fourth Annual Durham County Storytelling Festival!
-It will be a day full of laughter, excitement and the rich oral tradition of storytelling.
-Featured storytellers include Vicky Town, Ken Corsbie, Kali Ferguson, Henry Vogel, Cynthia Moore Brown, Bobbie Pell, E Gale Buck, John Sundell, and ReVonda Crow.
-There will also be refreshments, crafts, and other fun activities for the whole family to enjoy!
+Join us at the Durham Arts Council on Sunday, April 15 from 2 - 5 p.m. for the 5th Annual Durham County Storytelling Festival!
+It will be a day full of laughter, excitement, and the rich oral tradition of storytelling, not to mention music, puppets, bilingual stories, and more!
+Featured storytellers include Vicky Town, Jon Sundell, Lona Bartlett, and Paperhand Puppet Intervention!
+Storyteller ReVonda Crow will serve as the Emcee for the event.
+There will also be a Sock Puppet Extravaganza!, Storytelling Workshops, MadLibs, Refreshments, and other fun activities for the whole family to enjoy!

 Through five decades as a professional storyteller and folksinger Jon Sundell has proven himself to be an outstanding interpreter of folk tradition.
 In nearly half of the United States, as well as several countries of Europe and Latin America, he has performed for people of all ages and backgrounds, in Spanish as well as English.
 His bilingual, multicultural repertoire runs the gamut from tall tales, legends and myths to animal tales, wonder tales, cante fables and wisdom tales.
 The stories are interwoven with songs accompanied on guitar, banjo, autoharp, and mountain dulcimer, creating a varied program that easily maintains the interest of any group.
 His warm, personal style and engaging use of singalongs quickly puts an audience at ease and draws them in to participate in a sense of shared adventure.Jon Sundell